-For new German readers of Pinselstriche and those who have read Brushstrokes in Time and are interested in the background, Little Winter’s father is inspired by Qu Bo the famous father of the Stars artist Qu Leilei.
-Leilei inspired my novel and provided me with the authentic background detail.
-He told me his father’s story.
+For German readers of Pinselstriche and for those of you who have read Brushstrokes in Time and are interested in the background, Little Winter’s father is inspired by Qu Bo the famous father of the Stars artist Qu Leilei.
+Leilei, who inspired my novel and provided me with the authentic background detail, told me his father’s story.

 ‘Having impressed his colleagues, he was chosen to run a huge rolling stock factory in Qiqihar.
 Railways were glamorous in those days and, unlike his work force, some local politicians were jealous of his meteoric rise.
 For a party with ideals of socialism, the Communist Party was a hot bed of factionalism and personal ambition.
 My father offended the Chairman of the Province of Manchuria, the powerful Gao Gang, who sought an excuse to topple him.’

 Young and energetic and suddenly faced with a life confined to home, Qu Bo turned to writing as a positive outlet for his frustration.
 Through it, he relived his experiences fighting the bandits allied to Chiang Kai- shek’s Guomintang forces, in the mountains of Manchuria.
-He called his novel ‘Tracks in the Snowy Forest’.
-Here is a trailer about it from a recent film https://vimeo.com/248118859
+Madame Mao used his novel ‘Tracks in the Snowy Forest’, to make her model opera Tiger Mountain.

 His son said,

 ‘I am in awe of this man, born a poor peasant, who became a brave soldier then an industrial leader and was able to turn into a writer.
 Years later, I came across this note…‘One quiet winter night I looked in and saw Liu Bo (my mother) and Jing jing (my brother) sweetly asleep together in our warm house.
 I don’t know why but my dead comrades came into my mind.
 They couldn’t experience such happiness.’

 Leilei believes that ‘Without doubt these words were straight from his heart.
 That night he put pen to paper.’